Short-Time Propagators and the Born--Jordan Quantization Rule: Motivation and Background

 \subsection{The Kerner and Sutcliffe approach to quantization}

-As we have proved in \cite{FPBJ,SPRINGER}, Heisenberg's matrix mechanics \cite{hei}, as rigorously constructed by Born and Jordan in \cite{bj} and Born, Jordan, and Heisenberg in \cite{bjh}, explicitly requires the use of the quantization rule (\ref{bj1}) to be mathematically consistent, a fact which apparently has escaped the attention of physicists, and philosophers or\ historians of Science.
+As we have proven in \cite{FPBJ,SPRINGER}, Heisenberg's matrix mechanics \cite{hei}, as rigorously constructed by Born and Jordan in \cite{bj} and Born, Jordan, and Heisenberg in \cite{bjh}, explicitly requires the use of the quantization rule (\ref{bj1}) to be mathematically consistent, a fact which apparently has escaped the attention of physicists, and philosophers or\ historians of Science.
 In the present paper, we will show that the Feynman path integral approach is another genuinely physical motivation for Born--Jordan quantization of arbitrary observables; it corrects previous unsuccessful attempts involving path integral arguments which \textit{do not work} for a reason that will be explained.
 One of the most convincing of these attempts is the paper \cite{Kerner} by Kerner and Sutcliffe.
-Elaborating on previous work of Garrod \cite{Garrod} (see Kauffmann's \cite{Kauffmann} brilliant discussion of their paper), Kerner and Sutcliffe tried to justify the Born--Jordan rule as the unique possible quantization.
+Elaborating on previous work of Garrod \cite{Garrod} Kerner and Sutcliffe tried to justify the Born--Jordan rule as the unique possible quantization (see Steven Kauffmann's \cite{kau,Kauffmann} brilliant discussion of this work).
 Assuming that $\widehat{H}$ is the quantization of some general Hamiltonian $H$, they write as is usual in the theory of the phase space Feynman integral the propagator as

 where $x_{N}=x$ and $x_{0}=x^{\prime}$ are fixed and $\Delta t=t/N$.
 They thereafter use the approximation

 the function $\overline{S}$ being given by

 where $\overline{H}$ is the time average of $H$ over $p$ fixed and $x=x(t)$, that is